zx-yu/BSE-image-DL-visualization/README.md

 When using or adapting this code, please cite the associated research article:

 *Quantitative recognition and analysis of rock microstructure deterioration under freeze-thaw cycles: A metal-intrusion-integrated deep-learning approach*

-After publication, replace the title-only entry above with the complete bibliographic citation and DOI.